eda_qq

 rgb()

-is not used to define point colors.- med
+is not used to define point color.- med

 Boolean determining if median lines should be drawn.